 Using an accounting software that has this functionality will make it much easier to track and stay on top of your expenses.

 With automatic importing, you’ll be less likely to miss a transaction, especially if you’re diligent about using a separate bank account and card for business expenses.

 All of your new expenses will show up under your transactions each time you log in, and it’ll just be up to you to categorize them properly and link to their corresponding receipts.

 This minimizes the time you’ll need to spend on your bookkeeping and makes sure nothing gets looked over.

 5. Review and categorize your business expenses regularly

 As a business owner, you should get in the habit of reviewing your expenses regularly to make sure your transactions are properly categorized.

-Get in the practice of reviewing your expenses regularly (perhaps making it a part of your weekly review) to check that transactions are properly categorized.
+Make it a part of your weekly review to check that transactions are properly categorized.
 This will help make sure your reporting stays accurate.

 If you come across something you’re not sure how to categorize, don’t stress.
 Make a note of it and circle back to it when you’re doing your monthly or quarterly bookkeeping review.

 Having your business expenses categorized and up to date means you’ll be able to check in with the financial pulse of your business throughout the year.You’ll be able to see exactly how much you’re spending, if you’re profitable or not, and make any necessary course corrections as you go.